real-logic/simple-binary-encoding/README.md

 Further details on the background and usage of SBE can be found on the [Wiki](https://github.com/real-logic/simple-binary-encoding/wiki).

+Benchmark tools and information can be found [here](https://github.com/real-logic/message-codec-bench).

 License (See LICENSE file for full license)
 -------------------------------------------
 Copyright 2013 Real Logic Limited